avkonst/hookstate/docs/index/docs/40-devtools-overview.md

 ## Toogle breakpoint on state update

-Using the 'Dispatch' form trigger an action with the following content:
+Trigger a dispatch action from the Redux development tools with the following content:

 ```tsx
 {
     type: 'BREAKPOINT',